Distributed Graph Neural Network Training: A Survey: GNN Execution Model

-Sampling and feature extraction are two unique operations in the computation graph generation.
-They are the bottleneck of distributed mini-batch GNN training. {As shown in \cite{bgl_arxiv_2021, p3_osdi_21}, the sampling and feature extraction takes up almost 83\% - 99\% of the overall training time.} The low efficiency is caused by massive communication and resource contention.
-Therefore, several execution models for the computation graph generation are proposed.
+\blue{ In distributed mini-batch GNN execution, sampling and feature extraction are two unique operations which become the bottleneck. {As shown in \cite{bgl_nsdi23, p3_osdi_21}, the sampling and feature extraction takes up almost 83\% - 99\% of the overall training time.} The low efficiency is caused by massive communication and resource contention.
+Therefore, several execution models for mini-batch execution are proposed.}

-\textbf{Conventional execution model} performs the sampling and feature extraction of each computation graph (i.e. batch) in sequence.
-When CPU-based graph sampling is applied, the sampling is executed on a CPU to construct the graph structure, feature extraction with respect to the graph is executed on a GPU with cache support, and training is executed on the GPU as well.
-When GPU-based sampling~\cite{nextdoor_eurosys_2021, csaw_sc_2020} is applied, all the operations in a pipeline is executed on a single device.
+\blue{\textbf{Conventional execution model} performs the sampling and feature extraction of each computation graph (i.e. batch) in sequence before batch training is performed, as shown in Figure~\ref{fig:mini-batch-exe-model}(a).} When CPU-based graph sampling is applied, the sampling is executed on a CPU to construct the graph structure, feature extraction with respect to the graph is executed on a GPU with cache support, and training is executed on the GPU as well.
+When GPU-based sampling~\cite{nextdoor_eurosys_2021, csaw_sc_2020} is applied, all the operations in a pipeline are executed on a single device.
 Such conventional execution model is popular among existing GNN training systems~\cite{distdgl_ai3_2020, aligraph_vldb_2019, pagraph_socc_2020}.
 The optimizations in the context of the conventional execution model lie in the optimization of sampling operation and the cache strategy for feature extraction, as introduced in Section~\ref{sec:data-partition} and~\ref{sec:batch-generation}.
 However, the conventional execution model brings in resource contention.
 For example, processing graph sampling requests and subgraph construction compete for CPUs when CPU-based graph sampling is applied; graph sampling and feature extraction compete for GPUs' memory when GPU-based graph sampling is used.